TinyCircuits/TinyCircuits-Thumby-Code-Editor/ThumbyAPI.md

     * `thumby.buttonX.justPressed()` | returns True if the last button pressed was `thumby.buttonX`, False otherwise (replace `buttonX` by any of the above button objects)

 ## Audio
+* Note: audio not implemented on web IDE emulator but is unlikely to cause exceptions
 * ### Functions
     * `thumby.audio.play(freq, duration, duty)` | plays audio at sound frequency `freq` and duty cycle `duty` for `duration` in milliseconds without blocking code execution.
 For now, try searching 'music notes to frequency chart' to relate these parameters to musical notes.
 Returns None
         * `freq`